What should I bring?

 How often should I practice?

 You can practice as often as you would like to.
-In the beginning coming in as often as you can is a great way to start seeing and feeling the tremendous results.
+In the beginning coming in as often as you can is a great way to start seeing and feeling the amazing results.
 3 times a week is a great way to maintain or to start out.
 5 days a week will keep you seeing incremental changes.
 7 days a week will absolutely change your body and your mind.

 How much water should I drink?